Douglas Kirby: Biography

-Douglas Kirby was born in Walla Walla, Washington.
+Kirby was born in Walla Walla, Washington.
 He did his undergraduate education at the University of Chicago and UC Berkeley, receiving his Bachelor of Arts in 1966.
-After a stint as a Vista volunteer in Appalachia, Kirby attended UCLA where he received his Ph.D. in Sociology in 1975.
-From 1977 to 1983 he worked as Director of the Social Science Group for Mathtech, Inc. in Washington D.C.
+After a stint as a Vista volunteer in Appalachia, Kirby attended UCLA where he received his Ph.D. in sociology in 1975.
+From 1977 to 1983 he worked as director of the Social Science Group for Mathtech, Inc. in Washington D.C.
 While at Mathtech he directed a research project to analyze the state of sex education in the United States.
 From 1983 to 1988 he worked with The Center for Population Options (now Advocates for Youth) and did a national study on the impact of school health programs on teen sexual behavior.
-In 1988, Dr. Kirby went to work for ETR Associates in Scotts Valley, CA. where he served as Senior Research Scientist and director of many projects on adolescent health and risk taking behavior.
+In 1988, Kirby went to work for ETR Associates in Scotts Valley, California, where he served as senior research scientist and director of many projects on adolescent health and risk taking behavior.
 His father, Bernard C. Kirby, was a sociology professor at San Diego State University (1954–1975), and his brother Robion Kirby, is a professor of mathematics at UC Berkeley.
-Dr. Kirby died of a heart attack at the age of 69 on December 22, 2012, while climbing Cotopaxi volcano in Ecuador.
+Kirby died of a heart attack at the age of 69 on December 22, 2012, while climbing Cotopaxi volcano in Ecuador.